mkicjn/c2kanren/README.md

 * Types distinguished internally by membership in static array space - unlike tinylisp (which uses NaN boxing) or SectorLISP (which uses comparison to a redefined NIL)
   * Non-symbol atoms represented by a list/pair with a sentinel value to take advantage of GC - unlike either (?)
 * Interpreter structured like McCarthy's meta-circular eval - like either SectorLISP or tinylisp (before TCO)
-  * TCO implemented with meta-circular eval structure mostly intact - unlike either tinylisp (which folds a lot of code into eval) or SectorLISP (which lacks TCO)
+  * TCO implemented via a trampoline while keeping the interpreter structure mostly intact - unlike either tinylisp (which folds a lot of code into eval) or SectorLISP (which lacks TCO)
 * Copying GC with pointer offsetting for cells - much like SectorLISP (but upgraded to use forwarding pointers and apply to the environment) and much unlike tinylisp (which simply resets a free-pointer at the toplevel)
-* Special forms implemented as primitive functions - much like tinylisp (but without the array of structs) and much unlike SectorLISP (which seems to do the reverse by implementing all primitives as special forms)
 * Variadicity/argument pasting by dot notation - exactly like tinylisp; don't know about SectorLISP
 * Macros work like lambdas - exactly like tinylisp; can't remember if this similarity was intentional